wehlutyk/thesis/content/3-gistr-4-results.md

 insertions and deletions that happen together can be reordered (putting insertions before deletions instead of the other way around, or alternating an insertion with a deletion), and the exchange of two parts around a stable chunk can be re-encoded by inverting the roles of stable and exchanged chunks, all without changing the transformation represented by the encoding.
 Running statistics on this representation is thus not an option.
 However, compressing the gaps in this representation merges all the variations together and produces an encoding that is in bijection with transformations.
-This compressed representation of a transformation is precisely what the lineage plots of @fig:gistr-lineage-tree achieve, through another path.
+This compressed representation of a transformation is precisely what the lineage plots of @fig:gistr-lineage-tree illustrate.
-^[The lineage plots are built horizontal line by horizontal line, by following the path of each word along the branch, not by compressing utterance transformations.
-]
 We picture this correspondence between the transformation diagram produced by lineage plots and the compressed form of alignment sequences in @fig:gistr-dimensions-utterance.
 We thus take these diagrams as our canonical representation of a transformation.